Major Girls (12 – 14)

 c.
 Play regular substitution baseball.
 With this option, the players will be required to play the minimum playing requirements as stated above.

-8. Hats and visors are an optional part of the uniform.
+12. Hats, visors, and headbands are an optional part of the uniform.

-12. Both teams will receive a warning if their player leaves the base too early.
-A second infraction by either team will result in the player being out.
+15. Both teams will receive the same warning from the umpire for leaving the base too early.
+If either team receives a second infraction, the player is out.

 1. The coach must notify the umpire at the time of the infraction that he/she is protesting that rule infraction.